 The Center's research program integrates such disciplines as anthropology, economics, epidemiology, public health, law and policy science, psychology and sociology.
-The dedicated team of over fifty researchers and support staff of the Prevention Research Center continue working towards the advancement of prevention science for the purpose of reducing alcohol and drug misuse and their resulting problems.
+The dedicated team of over thirty researchers and support staff of the Prevention Research Center continue working towards the advancement of prevention science for the purpose of reducing alcohol and drug misuse and their resulting problems.

 Associate Research Scientist